Agoric/documentation/main/zoe/guide/contracts/simple-exchange.md

 The exchange accepts buy and sell limit orders only.

-Note that the asset in the `give` of the proposal will always be bought or sold in exact amounts, whereas the amount of the `want` asset received in a sell order may be greater than expected, and the amount of the `give` asset paid in a buy order may be less than expected.
+The Asset is treated as an exact amount to be exchanged, while the Price is a limit that may be improved on.
 This simple exchange does not support partial fills of orders.

 ## Instantiating the simple exchange